ShaneCurcuru/shaneslides/apachecon/WhoFundsFOSSFoundations-ComCode2024.md

 > How can we model these programs to gain insight?

 ???
-In researching how foundations are funded, I wanted to see how much income was directly from official sponsorship models, versus individual or one-off contributions, or program services income, like event tickets or similar.
+In researching how foundations are funded, I wanted to see how much income was directly from official sponsorship models, and how those sponsorship models were structured and marketed.
+What kinds of benefits do sponsors get, and how much does it cost?

 So I built a model and analyzed 30+ foundations or sub-foundations to see the data.
 More to come!